 Law of the Land: Rise of the Environmental Defenders

-In Sydney in 1981 a small group of people met to conceive a bold dream – that a system of law that over a millennium had been geared primarily to protect private property and individual freedom should be regularly used to protect the commons of mankind against the depredations of those very interests.
+In Sydney in 1981 a small group of people met to conceive a bold dream – a system of law that had been geared primarily to protect private property and individual freedom should be regularly used to protect the commons against the depredations of those very interests.

 It was by no means the first time or the first place that the potential of law to advance environmental values had been recognised.
-Conservation organisations of various kinds have existed for a long time, and have shown a remarkable growth in numbers and influence since the middle of the 20th century.
+Conservation organisations of various kinds have existed for a long time and have shown a remarkable growth since the middle of the 20th century.
 From time to time they have been able to employ, or recruit on a pro bono basis, lawyers to assist them in their campaigns.